ArchwayTrust/Fabric-POC/README.md

-# Fabric-POC
+# Microsoft Fabric Proof of Concepts
-Proof of concept demo's for migration to Fabric
+This repository will house demo examples for data engineering in the education sector within Microsoft Fabric.